xakep8/screenCapturer/README.md

 `git clone https://github.com/xakep8/screenCapturer.git`

+before you start building this project you'll need to install a few packages like `libyuv-dev`, `libjpeg-dev`, `libavcodec`, `libavformat`, `libswscale`, `X11/Xlib`.
+Install these and then follow the steps below.

 followed by opening a terminal in the folder containing the project files and running the command

 `cmake CMakeLists.txt`